 Flier courtesy of the event sponsors

-In an accompanying post for the video, Mary Muldoon writes, “This is not a good thing.
+In an accompanying post for the original video, Mary Muldoon writes, “This is not a good thing.
 Woodlawn people need to wake up.
 Dinowitz needs to go.
 He is also behind that all children must be vaccinated before going to summer camp.”

 She adds, “He is selling the people of Woodlawn out.
 The video of Dinowitz is when someone asked him a question.
 From what I am hearing from multiple sources, he had his fingers in the guys chest, so the person pushed him.
 Wake up Woodlawn.”
+As above, the view of the incident is partially obstructed.
+Therefore, Norwood News is unable to corroborate this account of the interaction.

-Norwood News reached out to Muldoon and asked what she meant by the assemblyman selling Woodlawn out and for more context on the incident / dispute, and will share any feedback we receive.
+We reached out to Muldoon and asked what she meant by the assemblyman selling Woodlawn out and for more context on the incident / dispute, and will share any feedback we receive.
 We also reached out to the assemblyman for comment on the incident.

 Screenshot via social media courtesy of Mary Muldoon